Good practice to assist individuals with hearing loss

 • Face-shields.
 Some people find these suitable but one thing to bear in mind is that overhead lighting can cause glare and have the same effect as trying to look at a person when you have the sun shining in your eyes.

 • Fabric face covering.
-If you are communicating with someone with hearing loss while wearing one of these, it is suggested that you keep your distance, hold the front of your mask and drop the mask to reveal your mouth.
+It is suggested that you keep your distance, hold the front of your mask and drop the mask to reveal your mouth.
 Once you have finished speaking, the mask can be put back in place.
 It is recommended that you only touch the front of the mask (not your skin, hair etc) and pull it down, talk, then replace.
 You should sanitise your hands before and after touching your mask.

 Contact us